Lutherville station: History

 The Northern Central Railway stopped at Lutherville until local services ceased around 1959.
 The former station building is still extant.

 Prior to the opening of the light rail system, the current parking lot was a park-and-ride lot with express bus service.
+The gap between Lutherville and Falls Road, the previous station to the south, is one of the longest on the Light Rail line due to opposition from the residents of Ruxton and Riderwood to stations being built in their communities.

 In July 2009, two teenage boys were struck by a light rail train near Lutherville station.
 The boys were likely unaware of single-tracking, which caused a train to come from the opposite direction than they would have expected.
 Two operators were fired and six other employees disciplined in December 2009, but it remained unclear whether the deaths could have been prevented by the operators following proper procedures.
 MTA instituted new regulations pertaining to trespassing on light rail tracks as a result of the deaths.
 These include strictly enforcing the existing trespassing laws, alerting police immediately if someone is spotted on or near the light rail tracks, and enforcing speed regulations on trains until the trespasser is removed.